sander1988/Indego/README.md

 ```

 ## Debugging
-To see the debug logs from the component (and the pyIndego library) in your log file, specify theese options in your configuration file:
+To see the debug logs from the component (and the pyIndego library) in your log file, specify these options in your configuration file:

 ``` yaml
 #configuration.yaml